EqualExperts/secure-delivery-playbook/practices.md

 **Understand the shared responsibility model**

-The team should understand the shared responsibility model between the product and any services they’re using, whether they’re internal services \(e.g. a centrally managed Kubernetes cluster or PaaS\) or external cloud services.
+The team should understand the shared responsibility model between the product and any services they're using, whether they're internal services \(e.g. a centrally managed Kubernetes cluster or PaaS\) or external cloud services.

 The overall accountability for security of the product falls on the delivery team.
-They’re accountable for ensuring any services they rely on meet their security needs, even those they’re not responsible for.
-For example, the delivery team may be accountable for their choice of cloud provider, even though they’re not responsible for implementing the cloud provider’s data-center security controls.
-Where it’s not clear under a shared responsibility model that a particular area is being covered \(e.g. VM hardening\), the team needs to take ownership to ensure that is covered.
+They're accountable for ensuring any services they rely on meet their security needs, even those they're not responsible for.
+For example, the delivery team may be accountable for their choice of cloud provider, even though they're not responsible for implementing the cloud provider's data-center security controls.
+Where it's not clear under a shared responsibility model that a particular area is being covered \(e.g. VM hardening\), the team needs to take ownership to ensure that is covered.
 This ensures the team is aware of their responsibilities for securing the product and the need to ensure these responsibilities are assigned within the team.
-If any of the responsibilities can’t be assigned within the roles in the delivery team, the team should be fully supported by Security Engineering so it can deliver the expected level of security.
+If any of the responsibilities can't be assigned within the roles in the delivery team, the team should be fully supported by Security Engineering so it can deliver the expected level of security.

 **Produce an architectural threat model**

-Threat modelling is a useful activity for examining what we’re going to build and what could go wrong.
+Threat modelling is a useful activity for examining what we're going to build and what could go wrong.
 This should begin during inception, before any software has been built, and [continue throughout the life of the product]().
 Threat modelling helps to identify areas of risk, and consequently the potential controls or design changes that the organisation feels are needed.
-This brings security issues to light early on, allowing them to be more easily factored into architectural decisions before they’ve been implemented.
+This brings security issues to light early on, allowing them to be more easily factored into architectural decisions before they've been implemented.

 The architectural threat model provides an overview of the high-level threats and risks for the whole product.
-There’s value in keeping this up to date as the architecture evolves, so that the overall product risk can be easily understood and managed.
+There's value in keeping this up to date as the architecture evolves, so that the overall product risk can be easily understood and managed.

 **Include security in Definition of Done**